 Intravenous drug use is one of the ways HIV is being transmitted.
 People can contract HIV by sharing needles with an infected person.
 Drugs and alcohol can lower a person’s inhibitions, which puts a person at greater risk for engaging in risky sex.
+For this reason, substance abuse and HIV are correlated.

-Factors that Influence Whether a Person Will Develop HIV from Intravenous Drug Use
+Factors that Influence Whether a Person will Develop HIV from Intravenous Drug Use

 The amount of blood that is being injected is another factor that influences a person’s risk of developing HIV.
 If there is a large quantity of blood being injected, then a person’s chance of developing HIV will be much higher.

-The HIV Outbreak in Indiana
+The Drug Abuse and HIV Outbreak in Indiana

 Mike Pence, who is the governor of Indiana, has implemented a needle exchange program for the state.
 However, many places are not running it like they should.
 It is estimated that over 9,461 needles have been distributed to 223 people ever since the needle exchange program first started.
-Many people who come to the needle exchange program are repeat customers.
+Many individuals who come to the needle exchange program are repeat customers.

 Dr. Diane Janowitz works at Indiana University and is an infectious disease expert.
 She has treated many people with HIV.
 She says that education is one of the keys to solving the HIV crisis.
 There are a lot of misconceptions about HIV.
 For example, many people still believe that HIV is a death sentence.
 Many people also believe that everyday activities, such as sharing a bathroom can transmit this condition.

 However, Dr. Janowitz has stated that HIV is a chronic condition, and it can be managed with the proper treatment.
-She also says that things like sharing a bathroom and eating from the same table do not transmit this condition.
+She also says that things, like sharing a bathroom and eating from the same table, do not transmit this condition.

 There are many things that people can do to cut their risk of HIV if they are using drugs.
 Regardless of whether one is using meth, cocaine or another type of drug, people can cut their risk of HIV by quitting.
 Inpatient rehab programs can help people quit.